 Register for an online Information Session

-The application form requests basic personal information plus your letter of motivation, 2-3 selected works, CV and transcripts.
+The application form requests basic personal information plus your letter of motivation, 2-3 selected works and CV.
 You may find it easier to create/compile all of the documents before starting the application form.
-Instructions on how to upload documents will be presented in the application form.
+Make sure that all documents are clearly identified with your name.
+Please do not include files that require the use of any specific software packages.

 IDP ADMISSIONS CHECKLIST: